Course in Freeport offers outdoor fun for the entire family

 Where to score discs:

-Ronda Key of Key Chains Bike and Discs in Fort Walton Beach has been selling golf discs for the last two years.
+Ronda Key of Key Chains Bike and Discs in Fort Walton Beach has been selling golf discs for the several years.
 After starting to play a few years ago, she realized it was a great way to spend time with her family outdoors.

 “It doesn’t matter how old you are.
 I play with my mom and 10-year-old niece, Ronda said.